 The muffin mix was something we grabbed in the store out of habit over a year ago.
 When we got it home and read the label, we realized we didn’t want to feed it to our toddler or to me (I was nursing a newborn at the time).
 But, I’m not one to throw things away, so there it sat in the back of my pantry.

-When I realized I had these delicious homemade Lemon Poppyseed Muffins scheduled to bake for Once A Month Mom, I decided it was kismet.
+When I realized I had these delicious homemade Lemon Poppyseed Muffins scheduled to bake, I decided it was kismet.
 I dug out that bag o’ instant muffins and decided to do a little comparison between the homemade and the instant muffins.
 First up, in the comparison the ingredients.
 The instant muffins are of the “just add milk” variety.
 So, all I needed for those was the package and the milk.
 I used organic whole milk, which seems a little silly considering what’s on the label, but organic is all I keep on-hand.
 As for the label ingredients, I think my favorites include the aluminum-filled baking soda and the anti-caking agents for the powdered eggs.

 For the homemade muffins, I used mostly organic whole food ingredients, and aluminum-free baking soda.
 The ingredients included lemon zest, organic eggs, unbleached flour, organic unsalted butter, organic poppy seeds (strangely they were actually cheaper than regular poppy seeds and in a larger quantity…bizarre), pure vanilla extract and organic whole milk yogurt.